Truly Devious: Plot

 In the present-day timeline, Stevie Bell begins her first year at Ellingham Academy, and she arrives as an expert on the Ellingham cold case.
 She is assigned to live in Minerva House on the Ellingham campus with various other first-year students, Janelle Franklin, a cheerful and colorful engineer, and Nate Fisher, a quiet and grumpy writer.
 Hayes Major, a famous actor known for an online horror series, David Eastman, a mysterious loner, and Ellie Walker, a rebellious artist, are second-year students that also live in Minerva House.
 The students are warned against entering the abandoned tunnels on the Ellingham campus.

 Hayes enlists Stevie to write a script for a movie about the Ellingham mystery that he wants to film in one of the abandoned underground tunnels.
 In the middle of the night, Stevie sees a foreboding poem similar to the “Truly Devious” riddle briefly projected on her bedroom wall.
 Stevie, Nate, and Hayes work on Hayes’ movie and Stevie explores the tunnel, which leads to Albert Ellingham’s dome-shaped observatory.
-Hayes goes missing, as he does not return to Minerva from filming his movie.
-Stevie finds Hayes’ body in the tunnels with the help of the Ellingham security guard, and she thinks that Hayes was murdered.
-Stevie is interviewed by police detectives that arrive at Ellingham following Hayes’ death, and she notices that the dry ice Hayes used to create fog in the filming of his movie could have led to his death.

 Stevie investigates Hayes’ death in addition to digging into the Ellingham mystery of the past.
 Stevie discovers that the money that Ellie used to buy her saxophone came from Hayes, because he paid Ellie to write his horror series, which he claimed to have created.
 Stevie confronts Ellie about her possible motive and involvement in Hayes' death, but Ellie disappears from the house, and is not found when the campus is searched by police.
 Stevie's investigation of the mystery involving Hayes and Ellie, and the Ellingham case from 1936, continues in the book's sequel.